pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### How do I use deal with Map/Set with the persist api

-With the previous persist API, you would use `serialize`/`deserialize` to deal with Map and Set and convert them into Array so they could be parsed into proper JSON.
+With the previous persist API, you would use `serialize`/`deserialize` to deal with Map and Set and convert them into an Array so they could be parsed into proper JSON.
 The new persist API has deprecated `serialize`/`deserialize`.

 Now, you will need to use the `storage` prop, let's say your state use a `Map` to handle a list of `transactions`, then you can convert the Map into an Array in the storage prop: